vestrel00/contacts-android/DEV_NOTES.md

 Rows** section.

 > Note that display name resolution is different for APIs below 21 (pre-lollipop).

+The display name of the RawContacts remain the same.

 The Groups table remains unmodified.